What is special about this course?

 The European Computer Driving Licence is an internationally recognized qualification which enables people to demonstrate their competence in computer skills.

-This course is part of our Open Learning courses available at Orkney College UHI.
+This course is part of our Open Learning courses available at UHI Orkney.

 It is preferable for applicants to have basic computing skills.